Neats29/neats29.github.io/README.md

 **2022 update:**
 The hexo-renderer-sass package which is a dependency for the theme, uses node-sass which has been deprecated.
 There is a fix for it but it hasn't been merged, so I used [this fork](https://github.com/knksmith57/hexo-renderer-sass/pull/46) for the time being.

+The "mode" argument must be of type number.
+Received an instance of Object - this error means that we are using the wrong version of node so change it with nvm

 <!--
 sudo chown -R $(whoami) .